hwdsb/doppelme-avatars/readme.txt

 Yes, just visit http://partner.doppelme.com to modify the items that are available to your users.

+= I get Access Permission Failed message.
+How can I resolve? =

+Got to http://partner.doppelme.com and add your site's IP address to the whitelist.
+Alternatively, if you don't know your IP address, enter * to match all addresses.

 == Screenshots ==

 1. The avatar editor as part of the users profile area